-Previous work supports the idea that emotional properties of tasks or stimuli recruit neural processes associated with emotion processes (Etkin et al., 2006; Neta et al., 2011).
-For instance, Neta et al. (2011) found that performing an emotional expression-based n-back task recruited greater amygdala activation when compared to an identity-based task.
-Given the initial negativity hypothesis’ prediction that positivity relies on regulation, it may be that working memory loads with emotional properties interfered with regions known to regulate amygdala activity.
-One such region, the anterior cingulate cortex, is known to correlate positively with amygdala during emotional face processing (i.e., increases in anterior cingulate and amygdala activity occur together) in youth and young adults with higher levels of anxiety (Kujawa, Wu, Klumpp, Pine, Swain, Fitzgerald, Monk, & Phan, 2017).
-Indeed, the emotional Stroop task differentially activates anterior cingulate cortex when compared to a non-emotional Stroop task (i.e., gender judgment; Etkin et al., 2006), suggesting that the working memory loads with emotional properties may have done so as well.
-Taken together, we interpret this effect of type on interpretations of ambiguity as evidence that regulatory resources needed for positive interpretations of ambiguity are susceptible to domain-specific cognitive load demands, and that domain-general cognitive resources are less critical for regulating subjective interpretations of emotional ambiguity.
+These findings are also consistent with previous work showing that emotional properties of a cognitively demanding task that deplete resources required for concurrent emotion processes (Etkin et al., 2006; Neta et al., 2011).
+For instance, performing an emotional expression-based n-back task recruited greater amygdala activation when compared to an identity-based task (Neta & Whalen, 2011).
+Given the initial negativity hypothesis’ prediction that positivity relies on regulation, it may be that emotional loads interfered with regions that are functionally connected with the amygdala and are important for emotion regulation.
+One such region, the ventromedial prefrontal cortex (vmPFC) shows anatomical, functional, and structural connectivity with the amygdala, as demonstrated through human and non-human animal studies (Amaral et al., 1992; Milad & Quirk, 2002; Johansen-Berg et al., 2008; Kim & Whalen, 2009; Amaral, 1992; Ghashghaei et al., 2007).
+Functionally, a regulatory role for the mPFC as it relates to the amygdala has since been established.
+For example, the vmPFC shows increased activity for positive interpretations of surprised faces that accompanies a decrease in amygdala activity (Kim et al., 2003), and increased vmPFC is associated with decreased amygdala activity when subjects are asked to suppress their reaction to emotional pictures (Ochsner et al., 2002; Jackson et al., 2003; Urry et al., xxxx; van Reekum et al., 2007).
+With specific relevance to the present line of work, there is greater activity in the vmPFC? for the emotional compared to non-emotional Stroop task (Etkin et al., 2006).
+Taken together, we interpret this effect of domain on interpretations of ambiguity as evidence that regulatory resources needed for positive interpretations are susceptible to domain-specific load demands, and that domain-general (cognitive) resources are less critical for regulating subjective interpretations of emotional ambiguity.

 Domain-general effects